melihaltun/ultrasonic_sensor_gesture_detection/README.md

 - Swipe left: object approaches and moves left before receding
 - Swipe right: object approaches and moves right before receding

 The code measures distances from 3 sensors.
-If a nearby object is detected it's position is tracked.
+If a nearby object is detected, its position is tracked.
 If object is tracked more than minimum time limit, based on the motion of the object one of the 4 gestures is reported.

 To setup: